arquivo/SafeImage/README.md

 SafeImage
 =========

-SafeImage is an Web API that the users submit an Image and the service classify the image if it has explicit content or not.
+SafeImage is an Web Service, where the users can submit an image and obtain the classifcation result if it has explicit content or not.

 SafeImage is composed with two components: